Rehost-Startup/docs/getting-started/basics.md

 ## Lifecycle of a Rehost App

 The lifecycle of a Rehost App is as follows:
 1. `Deploy`: A Rehost Machine is saved using `rh app deploy` command.
-It can also be updated anytime using `rh app deploy` command too.
+It can also be updated using `rh app deploy` command too.
 When the requested Rehost Machines are in `Up` state, the app will be deployed on them.
 2. `Deleted`: A Rehost Machine can be deleted permanently by using `rh machine delete` command.

 ## Troubleshooting

 All CLI logs saved to a `default.log` file.

-On Linux, this file can be found at `/etc/rehost/logs/default.log` location.
+On Linux, this file can be found at `/etc/rehost/logs/default.log`.

-On Windows, this file can be found at `C:\rehost\logs\default.log` location.
+On Windows, this file can be found at `C:\rehost\logs\default.log`.